zama-ai/concrete/docs/user/howto/debug_support_submit_issues.md

 - any insight you might have on the bug
 - any workaround you have been able to find

-Remember, **Concrete Framework** is a project where we are open to contributions, more information at [Contributing](../../dev/howto/contributing.md).
+Remember, **Concrete Numpy** is a project where we are open to contributions, more information at [Contributing](../../dev/howto/contributing.md).

 ## Submitting an issue